 Unlimited cheap clean energy, such as that so ardently hoped for in the concept of cold fusion, would actually be one of the worst things that could possibly befall humans.
 Such energy would enable well meaning but uninformed massive energy consumption and habitat destruction (i.e., mountains would be leveled, massive water canals would be dug, ocean water distilled, water would be pumped and deserts turned into green fields of crops).
+Human populations would grow even higher and the last vestiges of natural habitats would be destroyed.
 Heat dissipation would of course set limits, for when more heat is produced than can be dissipated, the resulting thermal pollution would quickly warm the atmosphere to the point that all life is threatened, perhaps the ultimate ecocatastrophe.
+Read the Weakest Link.

 In 1972, Meadows basically said, we better do something fast.
-And, of course, like all of us who grew up in the '60s, nobody paid any attention.
+And, of course, like all of us who grew up in the 1960s, people were in denial and nobody paid any attention.
 We just kept breeding our brains out and ignoring it.
 Then in 1992 they wrote a second book called "Beyond the Limits," in which they pointed out that we could never ease back into a sustainable society, that we had already gone too far in 1980.

-Now it's 30 years later and, with his daughter, Donella, and Jorgen Randers, Meadows has put out "Limits to Growth - The 30 year Update."
-This is quite a depressing book because in every scenario they run, humans must experience a big collapse.
-Collapses are worse in some scenarios than in others, but all are in the immediate future.
+Now it's 30 years later and, with his daughter, Donella, and Jorgen Randers, Meadows has put out "Limits to Growth -- The 30 year Update."
+This is quite a depressing book because in every scenario they run, humans must experience collapse.
+Collapses are worse in some scenarios than in others, but we must face all in the immediate future.

-You are going to see it in your lifetime and the important thing is this is just the beginning, this peak oil problem we are experiencing right now.
-We aren't ready for a what's coming.
-The future is coming up on you fast and you are going to become a hunter-gatherer.
-Think about that.
+You are going to see it in your lifetime and the important thing is this is just the beginning, this peak oil/peak food problem we are experiencing right now.
+We aren't prepared for a what's coming and we cannot avoid it.
+The future is coming up on you fast -- if you are fortunate enough to survive, you are going to become a hunter-gatherer.
+Get prepared for that.